Polyglot Prompt: Multilingual Multitask PrompTraining: Results Analysis

 \paragraph{Results: }

-(1) \textbf{Almost all languages benefit from \textit{PolyPrompt}, and more languages will benefit when \textit{PolyPrompt} is enhanced with extra English training datasets.} We can observe from the line chart in Fig.~\ref{fig:panx-zero} that \textit{PolyPrompt} brings benefits to 34 of the 40 languages, while 38 languages when the extra English training datasets (\textit{PolyPrompt+Expand}) are enhanced to \textit{PolyPrompt}.
-What's more, the \textit{PolyPrompt+Expand} performs much better than \textit{PolyPrompt} on languages belonging to the \textit{IE: Germanic} and \textit{IE: Romance} language families, which make up a large proportion of samples in the pre-training corpus of mT5 (we can observe this from the bar chart in Fig.~\ref{fig:panx-zero}).
+(1) \textbf{Almost all languages benefit from both \textit{PolyPrompt} and its variants.} \textit{PolyPrompt} brings gains for 34 of the 40 languages, and more languages will benefit when \textit{PolyPrompt} is enhanced with high-resource English training datasets.
+Interestingly, \textit{PolyPrompt+Expand} performed much better than \textit{PolyPrompt} in languages belonging to \textit{IE: Germanic} and \textit{IE: Romance} language families, which made up a large proportion of samples in the pre-training corpus of mT5.

-(2) \textbf{ \textit{PolyPrompt} significantly improves performance on languages that have never appeared in the pre-training corpus of \textit{mT5}.} Both \textit{PolyPrompt} and \textit{PolyPrompt+Expand} have obtained much performance gains over \textit{mT5} on the \texttt{tl}, which is a language that never appeared in the pre-trained corpus of \textit{mT5}.
-Furthermore, \textit{PolyPrompt+Expand} achieves the best relative performance gain on \texttt{tl} among all 40 evaluated languages.
-The potential reasons are: (1) we unify different tasks into a sequence-to-sequence framework (including NER), which effectively shortens the distance between different tasks; (2) \texttt{English (en)} and \texttt{tl} share the same semantic space, NER knowledge in \texttt{English (en)} can be effectively transferred to \texttt{tl}; based on this, when more English corpora (belonging to QA, text classification tasks, etc.) are introduced, the NER task in \texttt{tl} language benefits more from it.
+(2) \textbf{ \textit{PolyPrompt} significantly improves performance on languages that have never appeared in the pre-training corpus of \textit{mT5}.} Both \textit{PolyPrompt} and \textit{PolyPrompt+Expand} improve a lot over mT5 on \texttt{tl}, a language that never appeared in mT5's pre-training corpus.
+Furthermore, \textit{PolyPrompt+Expand} achieves the best performance gain on \texttt{tl}.
+The reasons can be attributed to (1) we unify different tasks into a monolithic framework (including NER), which effectively shortens the distance between different tasks; (2) \texttt{English (en)} and \texttt{tl} share the same semantic space, NER knowledge in \texttt{English (en)} can be effectively transferred to \texttt{tl}.